jona-sassenhagen/statfail/vs.md

 However, as far as they are inferential, they would not be appropriate for our purposes either.

 Standardized effect sizes [@Kline:2004vb][@Cohen:1994uk][@Hentschke2011][@Wilkinson:1999wd] are arguably more interesting parameters than *p*-values from point null hypotheses.
-As an example, Cohen’s *d* estimates the ratio between the difference between populations and their standard deviation.
+The common Cohen’s *d* measures the difference between two populations in units of standard deviations.
-If *d* is large, the difference between groups is large compared to the within-group variance.
+If *d* is large, the difference between groups is large compared to the  variance.
 Cohen even provides rules of thumb, where *d* = .5 is a moderate effect.
-By itself, this may be considered just a descriptive statistic.
+By itself, this is just a descriptive statistic.
 Can standardized effect sizes give the information researchers wish to deduce from hypothesis tests?
 No.
 Cohen’s rules of thumb were always only meant as rules of thumb.
 How meaningful a *d* of .3 or 1.3 is in a certain context is still subjective, unless an external criterion is applied.

-In a Fischerian interpretation [@Cumming:2005hy][@Christensen:2005fp] of the confidence interval (originally better associated with Neyman-Pearson), the (1-α)% CI gives the range of point hypotheses for which the data would be surprising at the level of α.
+In a Fischerian interpretation [@Cumming:2005hy][@Christensen:2005fp] of the Confidence Interval (originally better associated with Neyman-Pearson), the (1-α)% CI gives the range of point hypotheses for which the data would not be surprising at the level of α.
 A CI thereby estimates a range of values regarding if we may with confidence reject them as the parameter for the population from which the sample was drawn.
 It may be seen as an upper and lower bound for the difference between two populations, based on the sample - a vastly more informative measure beyond simply estimating if the difference is exactly zero!
 However, how meaningful a certain difference might be is still up to the researcher to decide.
 Confidence intervals are used for explicit tests of equivalence [@Kruschke:2013jy][@Tryon:2008hg][@Lesaffre:2001je][@Lindquist:2013gj], for example, in medical research comparing the effectivity of two treatments.
 Here, researchers specify a priori an equivalence region; if the CI of the estimated mean difference falls entirely within that region, equivalence can be assumed with a certain confidence.
 However, this Region of Perceived Equivalence/RoPE must be set up in advance based on a judgement by the researcher - is a difference of not more than .3 syllables equivalence?
 Can it be considered equivalence if the 95% CI of *d* is contained between -.1 and .1?
 Of course, sometimes, once a researcher has decided on his rope, he must not conduct an inferential test/a parameter estimate, such as a CI, anymore, because the precise difference between conditions is known.
+Finally, a CI, as an inferential test, estimates properties of a population from a sample.
+If researchers are known in exhaustively sampled populations without errors, such as stimulus properties, no such test is required; as the *p* value, the CI simply provides an estimate of a value, the population parameter, that is, in this case, known.

 Lastly, Bayesian methods allow the acceptance of the null hypothesis [@Dienes:2011cd][@Wagenmakers:2008ti].
 Of course, leaving aside such problems as specifying a prior or alternative hypotheses, a test of evidence in favour of the null is superior when one wishes to find the level of support for the null.